ibexa/documentation-developer/docs/guide/repository.md

     Use `inMemory` with caution, and avoid it completely for long running scripts for the following reasons:

     - It does not have any limits, so can result in the application running out of PHP memory.
-    - Its cache pool is by design a PHP variable and is not shared across requests/processes/servers, so data becomes stale if any other concurrent activity happens towards the repository.
+    - Its cache pool is by design a PHP variable and is not shared across requests/processes/servers, so data becomes stale if any other concurrent activity happens towards the Repository.

-##### Multi repository setup
+##### Multi Repository setup

-In `ezplatform.yml` you can specify which cache pool you want to use on a siteaccess or sitegroup level.
-The following example shows use in a sitegroup:
+In `ezplatform.yml` you can specify which cache pool you want to use on a SiteAccess or SiteAccess group level.
+The following example shows use in a SiteAccess group:

 ``` yaml
 # ezplatform.yml site group setting